tamu-edu-students/HYPERION/README.md

 |-----------|----------------------------------------|--------------|
 | `--mode`  | `--mode desktop` or `--mode engine`   | Runs STK in either Desktop (GUI) or Engine (headless, faster) mode. |
 | `--name`  | `--name TestScenario`                 | Specifies a scenario name to save results in `scenarios/{name}/{name}.sc`. |

+> Note that by default, engine mode is chosen.

+> Note that if the `--name` flag is not specified, the program will attempt to attach to a running instance of STK.
+Otherwise, the scenario **will not** be saved.

 Example: